 CHDI has made great strides in helping Connecticut build services and supports to address this serious and significant concern.
 Our goal is to build a comprehensive and effective trauma-informed system of care in Connecticut.
 Our strategies include workforce development, trauma screening, practice change and access to evidence-based practices, and cross-system collaboration.

-Since 2007, CHDI has collaborated with State agencies, provider organizations and families to improve access to effective services for children suffering from exposure to trauma.
+Since 2007, CHDI has collaborated with State and federal agencies, provider organizations, and families to improve access to effective services for children suffering from exposure to trauma.

 Together, we have:

 - Significantly increased the number of children benefitting from evidence-based trauma treatment

 - Developed a workforce in our state to deliver effective, evidence-based treatments to thousands of children and families each year

 - Developed and implemented trauma-informed policies, systems and practices in the child welfare, juvenile justice, and children’s mental health systems, through funding from the Department of Children and Families and the federal Administration for Children and Families